goetzk/tendenci-community/paper-cuts.rst

 Having a public bug tracker and accepting merge requests is important and I can say from personal experience that it is an excellent thing to be able to make submissions.
 Thanks!

-I would like to suggest some other ways in which participation can be made easier
+I would like to suggest some other ways in which participation can be made easier.

-https://www.tendenci.com/developers/ makes a call out for contributors (of various kinds), but then issues like https://github.com/tendenci/tendenci/issues/692 make contributions harder (TBC: does it?)

 Forum notifications
 -------------------

 I believe in order to achieve its full potential the forum needs to provide notifications.
-Why? because being required to check something means it will be forgotten.
+Why?
+Because being required to check something means it will be forgotten.
 An email (or RSS feed or whatever) brings the activity to the subscriber and essentially prompts them to take part in the conversation.

 I would like to see the ability to subscribe to:
 - posts I made